-Years ago, there were local club makers that could tweak your clubs for you.
-Although they still exist most people don’t wait to tweak their clubs, they get them ordered to fit right from the start.
-The idea of getting a custom fitting is being sold to any and all types of golfers.
-The question is, is it really necessary for everyone?
-Getting custom fitted for golf clubs can tell you if you need standard length clubs, what the lie and loft should be for each club, the grip size and type, the shaft specifications and quite a bit more.
-The process is highly technical and can be costly.
-So, who really needs this process and why?
+A few years ago, there were local club makers that could adjust your clubs for you.
+Although they still exist most people don’t want to wait, they get them ordered to fit right off the bat.
+The idea of getting a custom fitting is being sold to all kinds of golfers.
+But, is it really necessary for everyone?
+Getting fitted for clubs can tell you if you need standard length clubs, what the lie and loft should be for each club, the grip size and type, the shaft specifications and much more!
+The process is highly technical and can be extremely expensive.
+So, who really needs this and why?

 Average Golfer: The average golfer is somebody who can break 100 but rarely breaks 90.
-These guys are playing most weekends and having fun with their friends.
-They may have clubs that are a few years old that they bought directly off the shelf.
-There could be things that are really wrong with the clubs as far as fitting them properly (mostly shaft flex) but overall the clubs do the job.
+These guys are playing most weekends and having fun with their buddies.
+They may have clubs that are a few years old that they bought directly off the shelf or were handed down.
+There could be things that are really wrong with the clubs as far as fitting them properly but overall the clubs do the job.
 Most of these players think back to the days when their Dad literally sawed his old 7-iron in half to help them get out there and learn.
 The idea of custom fitting seems kind of ridiculous, but is it?

 Let us know your thoughts on custom fitting.
 Did it help your game?
 Did you end up dropping a few shots or did it make no difference at all?